 For instance, some people experience an intense high of productivity for 7-10 days, then fall into a depressive episode, characterized by difficulty even getting out of bed in the morning.
 Others have milder symptoms, with a week or two of improved mood and positivity, followed quickly by a week or two of depressed mood and increased negativity.

-Bipolar disorder only qualifies as such if the highs and lows are beyond the scope of what would be considered a “normal” shift in perspective from week to week or day today.
+High functioning bipolar disorder only qualifies as such if the highs and lows are beyond the scope of what would be considered a “normal” shift in perspective from week to week or day to day.
 And, episodes are outside of the patient’s control.
 If, for instance, you find yourself experiencing these shifts in mood, but you are effectively able to reason yourself into a more neutral middle ground, you might have High Functioning BD.

 Four types of bipolar disorder are recognized, although only two of the four are given the actual name of “bipolar.”
 The spectrum was created to delineate the different faces that BD adopted to create more effective treatment methods for the differing levels of severity.